 For the neon green relish, just use regular sweet pickle relish.
 For the sport peppers, use pepperoncini peppers with the stems sliced off.
 Can’t find a poppy seed bun, just use a regular hot dog bun.
 Don’t forget that celery salt though!
 It’s usually available in the spice section at most super markets.

 And that’s a Classic Chicago Dog!
 I am not ready to say goodbye to summer, so I am gonna hold onto it as long as I can.
 Are y’all ready for fall?
 Are you excited for the crisp mornings, leaf peeping and pumpkin spice everything?
 Let me know what you love about fall; reach out to me on Instagram, or send me an email through my Say Hello tab.
-Happy Labor Day, take care and be well. xo Kelly
+Happy Labor Day weekend, take care and be well. xo Kelly

 Classic Chicago Dog